ushham/ushham.github.io/_sub_pages/2024 EGU Poster/EGU-poster-Additional_results.md

 At values of $C_g=300$Wm$^{-1}$ and $k_d=0.01405$ we find a stable heteroclinic orbit.
 Below we show the model behaviour for this stable orbit.
 <video src='../../images/outreach/2024_egu/windward_blocking_behaviour.mp4' width=800 controls></video>

 As $k_d$ decreases a crisis occurs and the trajectory again becomes chaotic.

-This orbit was tracked in AUTO and
-We can extend the BD in kd and CG to find the region of stability PICURES OF BIFURCATION DIAGRAMS
+This crisis is shown in the below plot, where the stable PO at fixed $k_d=0.0104$ is shown on top of the trajectory for varying $k_d$.

-Once we leave the region of stability, through a series of PD or TR, depending on the direction we take in k_d or cg, the behaviour again becomes chaotic.
-However, we see that there is a persistance of the PO on the dynamics
+Once we leave the region of stability, through a series of period doublings or torus bifurcations, depending on the direction we take in $k_d$ or $C_g$, the behaviour again becomes chaotic.
+However, we see that there is a persistance of the periodic orbit on the dynamics.
-PICTURE OF DYNAMICS FOR A FEW VALUES WITH TRAJECTORY AND UPOS ON TOP WITH STABLE PO ON TOP ALSO.

 ## <a id="leeward">Leeward Blocking</a>
 At $k_d=0.08$ and $C_g=370$Wm$^{-1}$ there is a region where there is a stable periodic orbit.
 Below is a look at the climatology of the model at these parameters.
 Note that the periodic orbit has to orbit twice in the projected space to complete a single orbit in the full state space.